-Shapiro maintains a sideline as a narrator for orchestral performances, including Prokofiev’s Peter and the Wolf.
-In 2011 he narrated a concert performance of Verdi’s Aida by the Bridgeport Symphony.
-He also enjoys lecturing on Music and Mind, and has taught courses in this subject at the New School in New York.
+Maestro Shapiro lectures frequently about music.
+Recent venues have included New York’s Harmonie Club and the Tilles Center on Long Island.
+Maestro Shapiro maintains a sideline as a narrator for orchestral performances, including Prokofiev’s Peter and the Wolf; he has also narrated a concert performance of Verdi’s Aida by the Bridgeport Symphony.
+Maestro Shapiro enjoys lecturing on Music and Mind, and has taught courses in this subject at the New School in New York.

 “Adventurous programming, appealing music” The New York Times